|

 had a notion to hang my old disguise hat on his weather eye.

-This is the third poem that was not written by the P o 8
+This is the third poem that was NOT written by the P o 8

 So here I've stood while wind and rain